GREEN TRANSITION NORTH

 Subproject 9 focuses on the optimisation of electrically insulating composite materials to meet the requirements for efficient and stable power transmission in the electrified society.
 The project aims to develop an experimental methodology to evaluate new combinations of composites on a laboratory scale, both in terms of mechanical and electrical properties, prior to full-scale testing.
 By investigating the influence of the material on electrical insulation and resistance to electrical flashover, new material combinations can be evaluated and compared with existing commercial materials.

 For more information or if you are interested in participating in the sub-project, please contact Björn Backe.
 Research Manager is Patrik Fernberg, Professor, Materials Science, Luleå University of Technology and PhD student is Karl ArvidssonMaterials Science, Luleå University of Technology.
+Read an interview about the sub-project here.

 10. Modularisation for the circular economy